 - (a) The Umpire will stand over the ball until the Referee deems that the defense has had a reasonable time to complete its substitutions. - (b) If the offense snaps the ball before the defense has had an opportunity to complete its substitutions, and a defensive foul for too many players on the field results, no penalties will be enforced, except for personal fouls and unsportsmanlike conduct, and the down will be replayed.
-At this time, the Referee will notify the head coach that any further use of this tactic will result in a penalty for unsportsmanlike conduct. - Note: The quick-snap rule does not apply after the two-minute warning of either half, or if there is not a substitution by the offense. - (c) On a fourth-down punting situation, the Referee and the Umpire will not allow a quick snap that prevents the defense from having a reasonable time to complete its substitutions.
+At this time, the Referee will notify the head coach that any further use of this tactic will result in a penalty for unsportsmanlike conduct.
+The game clock will be reset to the time remaining when the snap occurred, and the clock will start on the snap.

+Note: The quick-snap rule does not apply after the two-minute warning of either half, or if there is not a substitution by the offense.

+- (c) On a fourth-down punting situation, the Referee and the Umpire will not allow a quick snap that prevents the defense from having a reasonable time to complete its substitutions.
 This applies throughout the entire game. - (d) If the play clock expires before the defense has completed its substitution, it is delay of game by the offense.

 ARTICLE 11.
 UNSPORTSMANLIKE CONDUCT.
 Using entering substitutes, legally returning players, substitutes on sidelines, or withdrawn players to confuse opponents, or lingering by players leaving the field when being replaced by a substitute, is unsportsmanlike conduct.
-See 12-3-1-1.
-The offense is prevented from sending simulated substitutions onto the field toward its huddle and returning them to the sideline without completing the substitution in an attempt to confuse the defense.
+See 12-3-1-I. The offense is prevented from sending simulated substitutions onto the field toward its huddle and returning them to the sideline without completing the substitution in an attempt to confuse the defense.